Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 \

 This alternative \"pipes\" the text output of SPICE to the \"more\" utility, which allows only one page to be displayed at a time.
 What this means (in English) is that the text output of SPICE is halted after one screen-full, and waits until the user presses a keyboard key to display the next screen-full of text.
-If you\'re just testing your example circuit file and want to check for any errors, this is a good way to do it.
+If you're just testing your example circuit file and want to check for any errors, this is a good way to do it.

 \